mbetances805/syndicator/README.md

 - PostgreSQL database was leveraged

-- The POST request currently returns a 500 Internal Server Error

-- Ideally should get ID from Event Management Tool to store in database for updates
+- Ideally once an event is posted should get an ID from the Event Management Tool to store in our database for updates

 - Due to time constraints, unable to use css style on admin panel